DrKimpatrick/Carpool-Frontend-Mockup/README.md

    - Install packages in the requirements.txt
    pip install -r requirements.txt

- ## Acknowledgments
- Am grateful to the Andela group for giving me chance to building this app.

  ## This appication is served by
  - git-pages [GitHub Pages](https://drkimpatrick.github.io/UI/index.html).